VantaggioPurple/AkenayoStudio/README.md

 ## ⚖️ Disclaimer

-By using any AkenayoStudio content, you accept the terms of this license.
+By using any AkenayōStudio content, you accept the terms of this license.
 The Italian version is considered the official legal version.
 The English version is provided for informational purposes only.

 ===

-© 2025 AkenayoStudio – All rights reserved.
+Copyright © 2025 AkenayōStudio / 【アケナヨスタジオ】.
+All rights reserved.